FOUNDATIONSTATUTES

 § 9 Resolutions of the Board of Directors

-(2) A member of the Board of Directors may be represented at the meeting by another member of the Board of Directors.
+(2) A member of the Board of Directors may be represented at a meeting by another member of the Board of Directors.
 No member of the Board of Directors may represent more than one other member of the Board of Directors.

 § 10 Board of Trustees